nonprofitable/nonprofitable.github.io/_posts/2017-04-23-afghanistan-field-test-samsung-chromebook-plus.markdown

 ## The Not-So-Good

 While there's nothing I disliked about the Chromebook Plus, there were a couple of things I wasn't completely happy with.
 One is how easily the silver gray finish scratches; mine's already picked up a few in the first month of use.
-Granted, I'm not putting this through anything like "typical" use, and I'm sure Samsung didn't plan to build a premium laptop that's going to be tossed into a tactical vest while the customer goes running around Afghanistan trying not to look like a target.
+Granted, I'm not putting this through anything like "typical" use, and I'm sure Samsung didn't plan to build a premium laptop that's going to be tossed into a tactical vest while the customer goes running around Afghanistan in an armored vehicle.
 If you're a more "normal" student, professional (or web developer), or home user, this is likely not an issue.

 The second thing I'd like to see improved is the battery life.
 While I haven't had it run dry on me in Afghanistan and it'll last a day of class with a little juice to spare, that's under very light use.
 In Washington, when I was cranking out training materials at the FHI offices or in coffee shops, I needed to carry a charger most of the time.
 This is mitigated by the fact that the charger's tiny; USB C means that the charger's a little larger than a cell phone charger, so it's not painful to toss in the vest when I know I'll be working remotely for a day.

+*It also charges from a battery pack.* Why do all laptops not do this?
+Hopefully, with USB-C, this is going to be more of a thing.

 And, lastly: the lack of crouton support.
 This was almost a dealbreaker for me; the lack of crouton (and this particular processor) almost made me grab a regular laptop and install Ubuntu on it instead.
 There are several contenders in this price range, though none with a comparable build quality.
 I elected to go with the Plus knowing I woudn't be able to fall back on an Ubuntu installation in an emergency; the decision was made a little easier after my experience with the Toshiba Chromebook 2, where I can't remember the last time I had to drop back to crouton to get something done.